JunzhiGe/4800Capstone/README.md

 # 4800Capstone
-This is the captone project for 4800
+This is the capstone project for 4800